-It’s already made its mark with high-end scented candles and personal fragrances.
-Now, Diptyque turns its attention to another kind of pampering experience – artisanal skincare.
+Having made its mark with high-end scented candles and personal fragrances, Diptyque now turns its attention to another kind of gratifying experience – artisanal skincare.

 (L-R) Diptyque founders Yves Coueslant, Christiane Gautrot and Desmond Knox-Leet

-We often define something as a luxury based on its price tag, but it can also be something that’s pleasurable but rare.
+Luxury is often defined based on its price tag, however it can also be something that’s pleasurable but rare.
 And in this era of instant everything, one such luxury is the opportunity to slow down and savour an experience.
 Paris-based Diptyque is one company whose appeal stems very much from the indulgent timeouts it promises.
 When you light its candles or spray on its EDTs, it’s supposed to be about setting a mood.

 The brainchild of three friends Christiane Gautrot, Desmond Knox-Leet and Yves Coueslant, Diptyque started in 1961 as a shop selling wallpaper and fabrics.
 In 1963, they came up with coloured scented candles to complement the textiles.
 The candles began to garner a following and five years later, the brand launched its first fragrance, L’Eau.